 We’ve supported more than 100 companies on their public readiness journey, from full-lifecycle assessment through execution to ad hoc needs.
 And we have the experience to work alongside your team, external auditors, SEC legal counsel and other service providers.

-Special purpose acquisition companies—or SPACs—offer private companies a faster path to public capital, but this approach also requires an accelerated timeline.
+Special purpose acquisition companies — or SPACs — offer private companies a faster path to public capital, but this approach also requires an accelerated timeline.
 See what’s involved and learn how RGP can help you successfully transition from going public to being public.

-Whether you’re pursuing a SPAC transaction or traditional IPO, our team brings the deep experience and cross-functional expertise needed to get your company public-ready for Day 1—and beyond.
+Our team brings the deep experience and cross-functional expertise needed to get your company public-ready for Day 1—and beyond.

 From readiness to post-launch, we bring an efficient, holistic approach to help you successfully make your move.
 Our approach prioritizes key milestones and readiness activities, with less time spent on robust, detailed work plans.